Small Ship Polar Adventures Since 1999 +46 31-333 17 30 info@polar-quest.com

 Day 14: Sacha Lodge - Quito

-After breakfast we will check our from Sacha Lodge and make a last walk on the boardwalk to the river, and from there the two hour canoe ride back to the town Coca for our 30-minute flight back to Quito.
-We will arrive back to Quito in the afternoon and check back in to Café Cultura Manor.
+After breakfast we will check out from Sacha Lodge and make a last walk on the boardwalk to the river, and from there the 2-hour canoe ride back to the town Coca for our short flight back to Quito.
+We will arrive back to Quito in the afternoon and check back in to Hotel Cultura Manor.

 Day 15: Fly home

-We say our goodbays and head to Quito airport to fly back home.
+We say goodbye to our new friends and make our way to Quito airport and our flights back home.

 Day 16: Arrive home